-School assemblies are held on Tuesdays (Junior) and Thursdays (Senior) in the school hall from 8:50 - 9:20am during weeks 2, 6 and 10.
+School assemblies are held on Tuesdays (Junior) and Thursdays (Senior) in the school hall from 8:50 - 9:20am during weeks 2, 6 and 9, unless otherwise published.

-Whānau Assemblies are held on Wednesdays (Day 3) in three different areas, the school hall, the new gym and the old gym.
+Whānau Assemblies are held on Tuesdays in different areas around the school.

-Additional School or Whānau Assemblies

-On occasion, there may be a need to hold special assemblies or Whānau Meetings.
+Additional School or Whānau Assemblies On occasion, there may be a need to hold special assemblies or Whānau Meetings.